STAY TUNED FOR AN EXITING ANNOUNCEMENT FOR 2025!

-Our 2020 Speakers
+Our 2023 Speakers

-Meet our 2020 WORLD CLASS FERTILITY PRESENTERS who are experts at the top of their game.
-We’ve hand picked 7 awesome presenters to allow in-depth learning + golden nuggets to take home plus of course the IICMC organisers Clare Pyers and Kirsten Wolfe who will also be sharing their knowledge.
+Meet our 2023 WORLD CLASS FERTILITY PRESENTERS who are experts at the top of their game.
+We’ve hand picked 12 awesome presenters to allow in-depth learning + golden nuggets on FERTILITY | PREGNANCY | POST NATAL to take home, plus of course the IICMC organisers Clare Pyers and Kirsten Wolfe will also be sharing their knowledge.

 Event Hosts & Speakers